 Blossom brown rot lifecycle

 Fungal spores overwinter in twig cankers, on mummified fruit, and on any diseased flowers that remain attached to the tree.
 As temperatures rise in spring, fungal spores begin populating nearby twigs and other blossoms, causing twig and branch dieback, along with blossom losses.
-Spores are airborne, and spread by irrigation and rain water splash, and by insects.
+Spores are airborne, and spread by irrigation and rain drop splash, and by insects.

 How to control blossom brown rot